trinhminhtriet/trinhminhtriet/README.md

 ## ⭐ Recent stars

-- [rayning0/awesome-for-beginners](https://github.com/rayning0/awesome-for-beginners) - A list of awesome beginners-friendly projects. (today)
+- [akashyap2013/Books-bootstrap-website](https://github.com/akashyap2013/Books-bootstrap-website) - In this project, we had created a complete books website. (today)
-- [rayning0/ctci](https://github.com/rayning0/ctci) - My answers to LeetCode, HackerRank, company code challenge problems, + "Cracking the Coding Interview."
-All my Data Structures + Algorithm posts: https://www.linkedin.com/search/results/all/?keywords=%23raymonddsa&sid=4YJ.
-Join our Slack group "LinkedIn Junior Engineers": https://bit.ly/3P7tMja (today)
+- [akashyap2013/MERN_Login_App_with_ResetEmail](https://github.com/akashyap2013/MERN_Login_App_with_ResetEmail) - In this project, we are going to create the MERN Login App with Reset Email Feature. (today)
-- [rayning0/build-your-own-x](https://github.com/rayning0/build-your-own-x) - 🤓 Build your own (insert technology here) (today)
+- [akashyap2013/CRUD_Application_Node](https://github.com/akashyap2013/CRUD_Application_Node) - In this project, we are going to create node CRUD application with express and mongodb. (today)
-- [cbovar/ConvNetSharp](https://github.com/cbovar/ConvNetSharp) - Deep Learning in C# (today)
+- [akashyap2013/Blooger_Website](https://github.com/akashyap2013/Blooger_Website) - This is the complete blooger website create using html and css (today)
-- [cbovar/ConvNetDraw](https://github.com/cbovar/ConvNetDraw) - Draw multi-layer neural network in your browser (today)
+- [akashyap2013/Mobile_Shopee-E-Commerce-Website](https://github.com/akashyap2013/Mobile_Shopee-E-Commerce-Website) - In this complete E-commerce Website, We will take a look at how to create Mobile Shopee Using PHP and Mysql Database.
+We gonna start by creating an HTML template then convert it into PHP and then use MySQL database to fetch products and display it in the project. (today)

 ## 🔨 Latest Pull Requests I published